-“I’m going to miss our late night talks after movie night,” Karen said.
+“I’m going to miss our late-night debates after movie night,” Catherine said.
 “Who else can I discuss the laws of thermodynamics and the concepts of Brahman with until three a.m.?”

-He said nothing.
-She said nothing.
-Their eyes, however, seemed to be telling each other a lot.
+He turned to Catherine, but said nothing.
+She also said nothing, but their eyes began telling each other a lot.
 The heat continued to grow, then something pulled his hand to hers, resting atop her lap.
 She clasped it.
 The hands then began to caress one another.

 “I…” Walter said, but before he knew what he was going to say, his lips were saying it on hers, and his hands, her body.
-He tore under her clothes and into her soft flesh, as her hands began to do the same, grazing up and down his chest.
-His mouth then found its way down her neck, then to her breasts.
-Her hand then found its way into his pants, so one of his hands followed into hers.
-She soon let out a gasping yelp and was coming greatly, soaking his hand and the inside of her pants, causing him to reciprocate just as quickly and strongly.
-It was only then that they both comprehended what was happening.
+He tore under her clothes and into her soft flesh, as her hands began doing the same, grazing up and down his chest.
+His mouth then found its way down her neck and to her breasts as her hand found its way down into his pants.
+One of his hands then followed into hers, and after a great storm of panting, she began to spasm, then began coming greatly, soaking his hand and the inside of her pants, causing him to spasm then reciprocate just as quickly and strongly over her hand.
+Looking down at the mess, it was only then that they both comprehended what was happening.

-They sat back stiffy in their seats, breathing heavily and wide-eyed on the now completely fogged windshield.
+With sweat pouring over their faces, they sat back stiffly and sticky in their seats, still breathing heavily and wide-eyed on the now fully fogged windshield.

-“It was just as much my fault,” Karen said.
+“It was just as much my fault,” Catherine said doing the same, then wiped her forehead on her sleeve.
 “I need to go.”

 “Yes, we probably shouldn’t . . .
 Goodbye Walter.”

-The next morning, Walter awoke in disbelief of everything that had happened in the twenty-four hours before.
-Surely it had been a dream—or nightmare, but the phone ringing on his nightstand was a reminder it was not.
-It was Karen.
+The next morning, Walter awoke in disbelief of the twenty-four hours before.
+Surely it had been a dream—or nightmare.
+But the phone ringing on his nightstand was a reminder it was not.
+It was Catherine.